 She asks rhetorically, “How is argument for necessity of ambush at trial any different than claiming defence should have right to catch them in a lie?”
 It’s not!
 It’s “problematically predicated on assumption that SA complainants routinely lie” – maybe or maybe not, but they certainly sometimes lie.
 Your presumption that they never do is precisely what is problematic – especially if the presumption of innocence is not mere BS that judges go on about before convicting.
 My favourite part is perhaps 4:41 – “every reform on behalf of complainants is met with serious pushback from the defence bar” – if only!

-She quotes Janine Benedet, “anytime accused argues consent, he is saying the accused is a liar.”
-DAMN STRAIGHT!!
+She quotes Janine Benedet, “anytime accused argues consent, he is saying the complainant is a liar.”
+CORRECT!
 I thought the presumption of innocence was a thing – in some countries at some points in history, anyway.
-Of course, presumably, if the defence is it never happened, he’s also arguing she’s a liar.
+Of course, presumably, if the defence is it never happened, he’s also claiming the complainant’s a liar.
 I guess anything other than a quick, remorseful guilty plea – followed by a very harsh sentence to reflect denunciation and deterrence, is entirely inconsistent with her worldview?

 Alan Gold’s rebuttal is pretty solid, considering “the circumstances.”
 He points out that sexual assault laws are now ridiculously complicated, moreso than tax law.
 He raises specific concerns with the focus and laws themselves.
 He points out (at 4:50) that defence rarely questions the credibility of a complainant – merely her reliability – in other words, they rarely call her a liar.
 I don’t blame him for taking this defensive stance, but I think it’s wrong – credibility is usually the main issue, and being afraid to call the complainant a liar is one of the main problems I think I’ve addressed.